daichi-yoshikawa/ahl_wbc/README.md

 What is Whole Body Control ?
 ============================
 If you use this package,
+* you can easily control robots with many joints (See video clips below!)
+* you can add force control with the same framework
 * you don't need inverse kinematics
-* you can easily control robots with many joints
-* you can add force control with the same framework

 Reference : [The operational space framework](http://cs.stanford.edu/group/manips/publications/pdfs/Khatib_1993_JSME.pdf)